cloudspores/contains-tree/README.md

 ## Build, Deploy Run
-- To build and deploy from ./ContainsTree-Ade-Lucas: mvn clean install
+- To build and deploy from root folder: mvn clean install
-- Builds and deploys to: ./ContainsTree-Ade-Lucas/deployment
+- Builds and deploys to: root folder/deployment
-- cd ./ContainsTree-Ade-Lucas/deployment
+- cd root folder/deployment
 - ./run.sh
 - Runs the program and produces and prints out results to terminal